USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 5-1: Add a New Control Measure.** To create a new control measure, click `New` on the Control Measure Manager to display the New Control Measure window as shown in [Figure 3-17](#summary_tab_of_edit_control_measure_window), except with none of the control measure information filled in.

-**Step 5-2: Adding a New Control Measure: Summary.** Enter a unique name (e.g., New PM10 Control Measure) in the `Name` field and a unique abbreviation (e.g., PNCM) in the `Abbreviation` field for the control measure.
-You must also set the `Major Pollutant` (e.g., PM10) and `Class` (e.g., Hypothetical) and the `Date Reviewed` for the measure before the measure can be saved into the CMDB.
+**Step 5-2: Adding a New Control Measure: Summary.** Enter a unique name (e.g., New PM10-PRI Control Measure) in the `Name` field and a unique abbreviation (e.g., PNCM) in the `Abbreviation` field for the control measure.
+You must also set the `Major Pollutant` (e.g., PM10-PRI) and `Class` (e.g., Known) and the `Date Reviewed` for the measure before the measure can be saved into the CMDB.
 For more information on the fields in the Summary tab, see [Section 2](#Viewing3) and [Section 4](#Editing3) above.

 **Step 5-3: Adding a New Control Measure: Efficiencies.**  Go to the `Efficiencies` tab of the New Control Measure window and add at least one efficiency record for the measure; otherwise it will have no effect on any emissions sources.
 The efficiencies tab for the new measure will look similar to [Figure 3-18](#efficiencies_tab_of_edit_control_measure_window), except initially there will be no efficiency records.
 For more information on the data needed for efficiency records, see [Section 2](#Viewing3) and [Section 4](#Editing3).
 Add as many efficiency records as needed to describe the control efficiency and cost of the measure.

 **Step 5-4: Adding a New Control Measure: SCCs.**  Go to the `SCCs` tab of the New Control Measure window and add at least one SCC record for the measure; otherwise it will have no effect on any emissions sources.
-The SCC tab for the new measure will look similar to [Figure 3-19](#sccs_tab_of_edit_control_measure_window), except initially there will be no SCCs records.
+The SCC tab for the new measure will look similar to [Figure 3-19](#sccs_tab_of_edit_control_measure_window), except initially there will be no SCC records.
 Note that the same control efficiency and cost information must apply to all sources with SCCs listed on this tab, otherwise the information must be stored in a separate measure for the other SCCs.
 For more information on the data needed for SCCs, see [Section 2](#Viewing3) and [Section 4](#Editing3).

 **Step 5-5: Adding a New Control Measure: Equations.** To associate a cost equation with the new measure, go to the `Equations` tab and add an equation.
 The tab should look similar to the one shown in [Figure 3-21](#equations_tab_of_edit_control_measure_window).
 Cost equations are optional.
 If you do not have a cost equation, cost per ton information from one or more of the efficiency records will be used to estimate the cost of applying the measure.

 **Step 5-6: Adding a New Control Measure: Properties and References.** To associate a property with the measure, go to the `Properties` tab and add a property.
 The tab should look similar to the one shown in [Figure 3-22](#properties_tab_of_edit_control_measure_window).
 Properties are optional.

 To associate a reference with the measure, go to the `References` tab and add a reference.
 The tab should look similar to the one shown in [Figure 3-24](#references_tab_of_edit_control_measure_window).
-References are optional.

 After all of the relevant information for the measure has been entered, click `Save` at the bottom of the New Control Measure window.

-**Step 5-7: View the New Control Measure.** Set the `Pollutant Filter` in the Control Measure Manager to a pollutant specified for one of the new measure's efficiency records (e.g. PM10), and you will see the new measure listed Manager window.
+**Step 5-7: View the New Control Measure.** Set the `Pollutant Filter` in the Control Measure Manager to a pollutant specified for one of the new measure's efficiency records (e.g. PM10-PRI), and you will see the new measure listed in the Control Measure Manager window.
 If you do not see it, try clicking the `Refresh` button to reload the measures from the server.

 <a id=Finding3></a>